shauninman/MinUI/skeleton/BASE/README.txt

 Copy the "miyoo355" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
 Put the SD card into the right slot (beneath the power button).

+MIYOO MINI FLIP

+Copy the "miyoo285" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

 M17

 Copy the "em_ui.sh" file and "MinUI.zip" (without unzipping) to the root of the SD card.

-RG35XX

-MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
-You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.

-Copy "/rg35xx/dmenu.bin" (just the file) to the root of the MISC partition of the TF1 card.
-Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

-RG35XX PLUS / RG35XX H / RG35XX 2024 / RG28XX / RG35XXSP / RG40XXH / RGCUBEXX / RG34XX
+RG35XX PLUS / RG35XX H / RG35XX 2024 / RG28XX / RG35XXSP / RG40XXH / RGCUBEXX / RG34XX / RG34XXSP

 MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
 You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.
 (Note that the PLUS/H/2024/SP stock TF1 is not compatible with the 28XX/40XXH and vice versa.)